teksi/wastewater/docs/en/user-guide/layerexplanations/overview.rst

 To support the digitizing, TWW uses two main-views: **vw_tww_wastewater_structure** and **vw_tww_reach**.
 To edit these main views, there is a special wizard and the preconfigured feature attribute windows of these views.
 The idea is, to support with the wizard the digitizing, so that 95% of the manholes and channels can be collected on the general-tab of the feature attribute-window, that means with as few mouse clicks as possible.

 Before starting with digitizing, think about the obj_id of the records you will create.
 A VSA-DSS record must have a OID composed of prefix and postfix.
 The postfix is created by TWW-database.
-The prefix has to be defined in tww_sys.oid_prefixes before starting digitizing (look chapter 'Setup workstation' in 'TWW Installation Guide'.
+The prefix has to be defined in tww_sys.oid_prefixes before starting digitizing (look chapter 'Setup workstation' in 'TWW Installation Guide').

 **TWW wizard**